Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Introduction

-In summary, our main contributions are as follows: \begin{enumerate} \item We propose REGMVST, a flexible matrix-variate regression framework based on the MVST distribution that simultaneously models: (a) skewness and heavy tails in responses, (b) subject-specific observation dimensions, and (c) longitudinal dependencies through a DEC-structured row covariance matrix.
+\begin{enumerate} \item We propose REGMVST, a flexible matrix-variate regression framework based on the MVST distribution that simultaneously models: (a) skewness and heavy tails in responses, (b) subject-specific observation dimensions, and (c) longitudinal dependencies through a DEC-structured row covariance matrix.

 \item We develop ADECME, a novel computational approach that enhances MVST parameter estimation via: (a) a distributed E step enabled by the MVST's stochastic representation, (b) asynchronous updates that minimize the synchronization overhead.
-This approach achieves significant computational speedups over ECME while its preserving numerical simplicity, stability, and convergence guarantees.
+This approach achieves significant computational speedups over the usual ECME, while preserving numerical simplicity, stability, and convergence guarantees.

 \item We establish ADECME's theoretical properties and its empirical validity through comprehensive convergence analysis and performance evaluations.
-Our simulations and real-world case study on periodontal disease demonstrate ADECME's superiority over both parallel (PECME) and regular ECME implementations across various data scales.
+Our simulations and real-world case study on a periodontal disease dataset derived from EHR \citep{michalowicz2023perio} demonstrate ADECME's superiority over both parallel (PECME) and regular ECME implementations across various data scales.

 \end{enumerate}